Skip to content

 To be a great pair of shoes to walk through life with

-Shoes are more than tools — they should support life from the ground up.
+Shoes are more than tools — they support life from the ground up.

 Upholding tradition with honest craftsmanship

-At the heart of Yuki Shirahama Bottier’s shoemaking lies deep respect for the traditions handed down by past artisans — their tools, techniques, and the spirit of craftsmanship that transcends time.
+Upholding tradition with honest craftsmanship.
+At the heart of Yuki Shirahama Bottier‘s shoemaking lies deep respect for the traditions handed down by past artisans — their tools, techniques, and the spirit of handcraft that continues to shape our work.

-"Tradition" in our daily lives connects the past with the present and guides us to create for the future.
-We aim to embody this value in our daily productions.
+“Tradition” in our daily work connects the past with the present and provides direction for what we create for the future.
+We aim to express this continuity through each pair we make.

 Profile